 Refrigerant choice in HVAC chillers

-Chillers play a vital role in the Heating, Ventilation, Air Conditioning (HVAC) industry.
-They have become an essential part of a whole range of commercial facilities such as offices, hotels, restaurants, and hospitals .
-Most commercial buildings nowadays, use HVAC systems as a means to cool and dehumidify the building and similar to other areas of the industry, there is a growing need for these systems to be both efficient and sustainable.
+In the Heating, Ventilation, Air Conditioning and Refrigeration (HVACR) industry, chillers play a vital role.
+Commercial facilities such as offices, hotels, restaurants, and hospitals are areas where chillers play an integral part.
+For many years commercial buildings have used HVACR systems as a method to cool and dehumidify the building but increasingly they are also being used to provide heat as well.
+Like other areas of the RACHP industry, there is an increasing need for these systems to be both sustainable and efficient.

 Low Pressure Refrigerant Chillers